SSAJJALA/CreditDebitRequest/TimeLog.md

 10/08/2016  Started creating the Junit test cases           4 10/09/2016  Went thru the REST material                     2 10/11/2016  Wrote some additional java services(update invoice) 3

+10/29/2016  Worked on individual project                    2
+10/30/2016  Worked on creating the CDMR details screen      2 11/01/2016  Worked on fixing the JSP load issue             3 11/02/2016  Worked on
+11/03/2016  Worked on preparing my second presentation on wM server     2